AsifArko/iland/markdown/PLATFORM_NEUTRALITY.md

 # Platform Neutrality Guide

-This document explains how Fermi Land has been configured to be platform-neutral, ensuring consistent builds and deployments across different operating systems (macOS, Windows, Linux) while preserving the UI experience.
+This document explains how iland has been configured to be platform-neutral, ensuring consistent builds and deployments across different operating systems (macOS, Windows, Linux) while preserving the UI experience.

 ## Overview